-LESLIE: Michelle is on the line from Los Angeles, California with a cleaning question.
+LESLIE: Michelle is on the line from Los Angeles, California with a cleaning question about how to get glue off wood floor.
 How on Earth did you spill some glue on your floor?
 Tell us about it.

 MICHELLE: Well, this is an interesting story.
 My fiancé and I just bought a condo and it needed some renovations.
 We weren’t planning on buying a fixer-upper; it’s just how it worked out.
 And one of the things was the floors.